 Rose’s work in both the law and the community was recognized in 2009, when she was selected as a New Orleans CityBusiness Women of the Year honoree and her practice was highlighted as a feature article in the Best Lawyers edition of New Orleans Magazine in November 2011.
 She is also Martindale-Hubbell AV-rated and listed for Real Estate in Super Lawyers and Chambers and Partners.
-She was an honoree in New Orleans’ CityBusiness Women of the Year awards and noted as a top lawyer in real estate in New Orleans Magazine.
+She is a Hall of Fame honoree in New Orleans’ CityBusiness Leadership in Law Class and noted as a top lawyer in real estate in New Orleans Magazine.

 Born and bred in New York, Rose came to New Orleans to attend Newcomb College, where she met her husband, Edward F. LeBreton III.
 Together they have three children, Edward IV, Julie, Amelie, and one grandchild Annabelle.
 She enjoys being with her family, cooking and traveling.